-Quasi-absolute means that the NR25 will power up with the correct position value as long as the shaft was rotated less than half of the complete span of the encoder while power was removed.
+When the {Total Counts \div Total Measurement Range} quotient is a real number, the NR25 will power up with the correct position value as long as the shaft is rotated less than half of the complete span of the encoder while power was removed.
 In practical terms:

-- ➤ For 30-bit NR25 multi-turn encoders: If you remove power from the sensor and rotate the shaft such that the point that you stop at is less than 8,192 turns from the point where you removed power, the position reading will be correct when you re-apply power. - ➤ For 28-bit NR25 multi-turn encoders: If you remove power from the sensor and rotate the shaft such that the point that you stop at is less than 2,048 turns from the point where you removed power, the position reading will be correct when you re-apply power. - ➤ For 16-bit NR25 single turn encoders: If you remove power from the sensor and rotate the shaft such that the point that you stop at is less than 180 degrees from the point where you removed power, the position reading will be correct when you re-apply power. - If the point that you re-apply power at is greater than the limits listed above, the position value from the NR25 will be off by at least ±1 turn.
+- ➤ For 30-bit NR25 multi-turn encoders: If you remove power from the sensor and rotate the shaft such that the point that you stop at is less than 8,192 turns from the point where you removed power, the position reading will be correct when you re-apply power. - ➤ For 28-bit NR25 multi-turn encoders: If you remove power from the sensor and rotate the shaft such that the point that you stop at is less than 2,048 turns from the point where you removed power, the position reading will be correct when you re-apply power. - ➤ For 16-bit NR25 single turn encoders: If you remove power from the sensor and rotate the shaft such that the point that you stop at is less than 180 degrees from the point where you removed power, the position reading will be correct when you re-apply power.

+If the point that you re-apply power at is greater than the limits listed above, the position value from the NR25 will be off by at least ± 1 turn.